maxwellcarl/test/README.md

 1. Open up terminal
 2. CD to your websites folder
-3. $ git checkout https://github.com/maxwellcarl/test.git   <- ( location of git hub project you want to work on )
+3. $ git clone https://github.com/maxwellcarl/test.git   <- ( location of git hub project you want to work on )
 4. Edit the files  ( update index.html with current time or whatever you want )

 Before Editing Existing Repo: